 International Law and Human Rights is a 2-year master's program providing comprehensive knowledge of the principles, regulations, subjects, and practice in the field of international law and human rights.

 - The program aims to provide a good comparative perspective on the issues of international law and human rights, relying on our historical experience and geographical position — Estonia is located where the “West” and the “East” meet.

 - The School of Law is one of the oldest faculties of the University of Tartu, where lawyers have been educated since the university was founded in 1632.
 Our alumni form 87% of the attorneys-at-law, 95% of the prosecutors and nearly all of the judges in Estonia.
 Also, Estonia’s previous and current judges at the European Court of Human Rights and the Court of Justice of the European Union obtained their degrees at the University of Tartu.

-- Studies take place in the capital, Tallinn, where various international organisations and relevant state institutions are located.
+- Studies take place in the capital, Tallinn, where various international organizations and relevant state institutions are located.